 The ECNT has been working for a long time to see the Territory become nuclear free.
 In 1983, the ECNT was borne through community opposition to Ranger Uranium Mine, and the desire for Kakadu National Park to be established free from the threat of uranium mining.

 Australia’s nuclear industry is dangerous, expensive and creates long-lived radioactive waste that has the potential to end up in nuclear weapons.
 Our team advocates for a nuclear free future for the Territory, and promotes alternative options to the exploration, mining, transport and dumping of radioactive materials.

-We are working hard with Indigenous Traditional Owners, unions, health professionals, governments, fishermen, and others in the community to rid the Territory of the threats posed by mining, processing, transporting and storing uranium and its waste products.
+We have worked hard with Indigenous Traditional Owners, unions, health professionals, governments, fishermen, and others in the community to rid the Territory of the threats posed by mining, processing, transporting and storing uranium and its waste products.

-And since 2006, we’ve opposed plans by Australian Governments – both Liberal and Labor – to dump nuclear waste at Muckaty Station north of Tennant Creek.
-By supporting Indigenous traditional owners of Muckaty who are opposed to the dump we’ve highlighted the failure of both Liberal and Labor governments to properly consult with the owners and gain their free, prior and informed consent to the dump.
+Since 2006 we opposed plans by Australian Governments – both Liberal and Labor – to dump nuclear waste at Muckaty Station north of Tennant Creek.
+By working with a wide range groups who were supporting the Indigenous traditional owners of Muckaty who were opposed to the dump the Federal Government abandoned its plan in 2014.

 The key focus area at the moment is the rehabilitation of the Ranger uranium mine.

 The Ranger mine, which in its more than 30-year existence has had a number contamination and fire incidents, including one that prompted a six-month shutdown, will stop operations by January 2021 and close by January 2026